Nuts over Nutritional and Health Benefits of Nuts

 In a study published in the Journal of the American College of Nutrition, researchers found eating tree nuts was associated with higher levels of HDL, high-density lipoprotein-cholesterol (good cholesterol).
 They also had lower levels of C-reactive protein, a marker for inflammation, which can lead to a variety of chronic diseases including heart disease.
 The study looked at 13,292 men and women (19+ years) participating in the 1999-2004 National Health and Nutrition Examination Surveys (NHANES).
 Intake was from 24-hour recall data and tree nut consumers were defined as those who consumed ? ¼ ounce/day.

 Even thought the amount of tree nuts consumed was low (mean intake of 1.19 ounces/day), those who ate nuts had a higher quality diet.
 For example whole grains with nuts, fruits and nuts, were combinations that go together.
-You can sprinkle nuts in salads, on vegetable dishes, add them to yogurt and significantly improve the quality of your diet.
-Nut eaters had a greater intake of whole grains, fruits, and less saturated fatty acid, sodium and calories from solid fats, alcohol and added sugars.
-Nuts are filling and satisfying, just beware of too much of a good thing; a little goes a long way as they are packed with calories.
+You can sprinkle nuts in salads or on vegetable dishes.
+In addition, add them to yogurt and significantly improve the quality of your diet.
+Nut eaters had a greater intake of whole grains, fruits, and less saturated fatty acid.
+After that, sodium and calories from solid fats, alcohol and added sugars.
+Nuts are filling and satisfying, just beware of too much of a good thing.
+A little goes a long way as they are packed with calories.
 Just make a small cup in the palm of your hand and measure.
-Beware if you are allergic.
+Above all, beware if you are allergic.